strawberrysunset/noveria/README.md

 - High frequency data refreshing to ensure you are continually provided the latest prices.
 - Your portfolio data persists across browser sessions (providing you have allowed browser data caching).

 #### Noveria is proud to be an open-source project.
-If you have any issues or feature requests please make a [pull request](https://github.com/strawberrysunset/noveria/pulls).
+Any issues or feature requests can be made at [the repo](https://github.com/strawberrysunset/noveria/).

 ___